This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 cached, and if not, the CDN uses your app servers and file servers as origin servers for dynamic and static content,

-Most web server software can easily be configured to serve files: e.g.,
+Most web-server and load-balancer software can easily be configured to serve files, including all the ones you saw in

 Storage